 Silent/Sounded Consonants

 With some words, letters that are silent are sounded in derivations.
-For example, in the word sign the /g/ is silent, but when you make the word signal you notice that the /g/ becomes sounded.
-Believe it or not, once students have completed sorts for this feature, they begin to use words that have the sounded letters to help them spell those with silent.
+For instance, in the word sign, the /g/ is silent.
+When you make the word signal, you notice that the /g/ becomes sounded.
+Of course, there are many other examples.
+Ironically, once students have completed sorts for this feature, they begin to use words that have the sounded letters to help them spell those with silent.

 Vowel Alternations

-Once students understand the connection between silent and sounded consonants, they will see how that shift in sounded can also happen with vowels.
+Once students understand the connection between silent and sounded consonants, they see how the shift in sounded can also happen with vowels.
 Many words that come from the same root change in sound when new words are derived.
 For example, crime is related to the word, criminal, right?
-Well, you notice that the vowel shifts from a long sound to a short sound, BUT…knowing the root, crime, helps you know that criminal is spelled crim.
-In addition to long to short vowel alternations, students will study long vowels to the schwa sounds and short vowels to the schwa sounds too.
+Of course, you notice that the vowel shifts from a long sound to a short sound.
+As a result, knowing the root, crime, helps you know that criminal is spelled crim.
+In addition to long to short vowel alternations, students study long vowels to the schwa sounds and short vowels to the schwa sounds too.

 Greek and Latin Word Elements

 At the middle of the DR stage, students really dig into Greek and Latin roots and all of the words derived from them.
-There are so many different prefixes and suffixes to include, and this part of the curriculum takes a long time to fully *know* and *apply*.
+As you likely know, there are so many different prefixes and suffixes to include.
+Due to the vast numbers, this part of the curriculum takes a long time to fully *know* and *apply*.
 To get an idea of what’s included, here is a partial list.
 Can you see how intense this part is?
 The content is something we do not want to and should not rush.
 Our students will apply what they learn in future science studies, foreign language, and even in medicine.

 Greek Prefixes